phoboslab/Quakespasm-Rift/README.md

 - `quakespasm +vr_enabled 1 +map start`

-To dismiss the `Health & Safety` warning, simply tap on your HMD after a few seconds.
+To dismiss the `HEALTH & SAFETY` warning, simply tap on your HMD after a few seconds.

 Now includes an in-game `VR/HMD Options` menu to toggle most VR settings.